Hmmm, Pinterest for Business? Really?

 Pinterest is a visual search engine, which means you have to create beautiful and attractive pins.
 The pin images have to be vertical (see the example photo below).

 Before you start making pins, you should know how they will look like.
 I’m talking about colors and fonts.
 Your brand is not just you, your products, or your services.
-It’s also the looks of your blog and images.
+It’s also the looks of your visuals.

 Besides the high-quality images, you should always include the same colors and fonts.
 If you want to brand yourself the right way, then grab your Free Pinterest Branding Worksheet here.